-A draft FONSI is issued concurrently with this EA that states, based on the evidence gathered throughout the NEPA processes for this project, the Army's current determination that the proposed action will have no foreseeable, significant impact on environmental resources.
-However, the Army will consider all comments before making a final determination on whether the proposed action will have foreseeable, significant impact on environmental resources.
-A FONSI or a NOI to complete an EIS will be issued following completion of the 15-day review period and will appropriately address comments received.
+A draft FONSI was issued concurrently with the original EA that stated, based on the evidence gathered throughout the NEPA processes for this project, the Army's current determination that the proposed action will have no foreseeable, significant impact on environmental resources.
+The Army considered all comments before making a final determination that the proposed action will have no foreseeable significant impact on environmental resources.
+A FONSI was issued following completion of the 15-day review period and appropriately addressed comments received.